Land's End to John o' Groats: Cycling

-The record for cycling from Land's End to John o' Groats is held by Andy Wilkinson, who completed the journey in 41 hours, 4 minutes and 22 seconds on a Windcheetah recumbent tricycle.
+The record for cycling from Land's End to John o' Groats is held by Andy Wilkinson, who completed the journey in 41 hours, 4 minutes and 22 seconds on a Windcheetah recumbent tricycle in 1990 (the Road Records Association does not recognise journeys on recumbents).
 A typical cycling time when not attempting shortest time is 10 to 14 days.
-James MacDonald set a record in September 2017 for cycling from John o' Groats to Land's End and back again in five days, 18 hours and 3 minutes.
 From 1 to 4 March 2010, David Walliams, Jimmy Carr, Fearne Cotton, Miranda Hart, Patrick Kielty, Davina McCall and Russell Howard cycled in a team relay from John o' Groats to Land's End to raise money for Sport Relief.

+Canadian Sarah Ruggins cycled from John O'Groats to Land End and back in 5 days, 11 hours and 14 minutes in May 2025.
+This was 6h 49m faster than the previous allcomers' return record set by James MacDonald, and five days faster than the previous women's return record held by Louise Harris.

 The first tricyclist to complete the route was Alfred Nixon, champion of the London Tricycle Club, who in 1882 made "the first, and at present only, tricycle journey from John o' Groats to Land's End, a distance of 1007 miles, in a fortnight".
 The current Road Records Association record on a non-recumbent tricycle is two days, 5 hours and 29 minutes ridden by Ralph Dadswell in 1992.

 Men's quadricycle.
 In the summer of 2012.
 Riders: Hugo Catchpole, George Unwin, Tom Bethell and Richard Nicholls.
 Time 10 days 15 hours.
 On a four-man recumbent bike weighing 114 kg.

 Several cyclists have completed the route on folding bicycles.
 The fastest completion of LEJOG on a 16-inch wheel Brompton bicycle is currently that of James Stannard who completed the route in a time of 83 hours (3 days 11 hours) in July 2022.

 There have been several unicycle completions of the journey.
 The Guinness World Record for the fastest completion by unicycle is held by Roger Davies and Sam Wakeling, who rode 862 mi (Land's End to John o' Groats) from 12 to 18 September 2009 in 6 days, 8 hours and 43 minutes.
 They rode large 36 in unicycles equipped with two-speed Schlumpf geared hubs.

 The record for riding from Land's End to John o' Groats on a penny-farthing had not been broken since 1886, when Victorian cyclist George Pilkington Mills set it with a time of five days and one hour.
-Richard Thoday broke the then 133-year-old record by completing his ride in four days, eleven hours and fifty-two minutes.
+Richard Thoday broke the then 133-year-old record on 24 July 2019 by completing his ride in four days, eleven hours and fifty-two minutes.
 He averaged around 200 miles a day.
 He had undertaken the challenge to help raise £10,000 for the charity BBC Children in Need.